mangalam-research/salve/README.rst

 return the list of ``Event`` objects that could be fired.
 Note here that it is the responsibility of the editor to translate what salve returns into something the user can use.
-The ``possible()`` function returns only ``Event`` objects in the exact same form as what must be passed to ``fireEvent()``.
+The ``possible()`` function returns only ``Event`` objects, in the exact same form as what must be passed to ``fireEvent()``.

 Editors that would depend on salve for guided editing would most